 The main objective when assessing bids in relation to supply-side schemes is to ensure that we maintain a surplus in our supply-demand balance, and that we are resilient to drought and non-drought events.
-In our revised draft WRMP, we have a surplus in our baseline supply-demand balance until 2047/48.
+In our revised draft WRMP, we have made a commitment to environmental destinations and will need to seek alternative supply options to ensure we maintain a good ratio of viable supply-side options/schemes as we address our sources operating in sensitive catchments.